mjakeman/kemu-kupu/wiki/mjak923-log.md

 the topic preview screen so the transition to the game mode was less jarring.

 I normalised the volume of the tracks, and at Raymond's suggestion, changed the correct sound effect.

+## 20 October
+With the project effectively finished, we wrote the user manual which will be bundled with the executable jar.

+## 23 October
+I commented the entirety of the `view` and `resources` modules.
+With this, the project was complete and ready for submission.